renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 The I2C (Inter IC) interfaces is used for short distance, low data rate interfacing between ICs.
 Raspberry Pi 3 has 2 different I2C buses, Raspberry Pi 4 and later support 7 I2C buses (of which one not usable due to the Bluetooth interface using this).

-A I2C bus uses two wires, and uses the following pins:
+An I2C (Inter-Integrated Circuit) bus uses two wires:
 - SDA: Serial Data
 - SCL: Serial Clock